Welcome to the First-Year Experience at San Francisco State University

 The Dean on Call Program Each comes with a wealth of knowledge, resources, experience and engages in ongoing training to continue to provide the best service to students who are looking for support and guidance.

 Sometimes new college students assume they have to figure everything out on their own.
 That couldn't be further from the truth!
 College work and navigating a new University is challenging.
 To help ease the transition, New Student Programs and the First-Year Experience initiative work with a diverse network of current SF State students who dedicate their time and energy to welcome and support students across the University.
 Peer Mentors are always available and can support a diverse range of needs and questions.

-Any new, transfer or current student can request to meet with a Peer Mentor via the links below!
+Any new, transfer or current student can get connected with Peer Mentors via the links below!

 San Francisco State provides a wide variety of mental health and emotional well-being services for students.
 Sometimes life is challenging and it's ok to ask for help.
 The University provides formal services to support anyone who is in need of counseling and navigating personal stresses.
 There is a wide range of workshops, resources, and programming that help students manage stress, anxiety, and ways to find balance in everyday activities.